 Entrance fee: Students-3KM; Adults: 6KM, Tour with a guide 30 KM

-Ahh, one of the best vintage points in the beautiful city of Sarajevo, this fortress will take your breath away.
-It was build in mid-18th century and it was part of the defensive walls of old town Vratnik.
-This fortress held very important function, but it lost it’s purpose when Austro-Hungarians took over the city.
-Since it’s on a high ground, when you climb on top of it, you have Sarajevo city on palm of your hand.
+Ahh, one of the best vantage points in the beautiful city of Sarajevo, this fortress will take your breath away.
+It was built in the mid-18th century and it was part of the defensive walls of old town Vratnik.
+This fortress held a very important function, but it lost it’s the purpose when Austro-Hungarians took over the city.
+Since it’s on high ground, when you climb on top of it, you have Sarajevo city on the palm of your hand.

 Entrance fee: FREE

 And my final recommendation is a very special cafe.
 Again, just like Yellow Fortress, this cafe is on high ground and gives an excellent point of view.
 You can easily find yourself gazing over the entire city as you were looking over utopia.
 The cozy place should surely be on your bucket list.
 No matter what season is, you will find your peace and favorite drink here.

 Work hours: Mon-Sun: 08:00 – 24:00

 Sincerely, I hope my blog was useful to you and I hope you will visit Sarajevo, and enjoy many Sarajevo sightseers, cool places, a lot of Sarajevo tours, etc. Let this blog be your guide to Sarajevo and it’s unique places.

 Author: Zehra Bučo